 7. See a drive-in movie.
 Drive-ins are becoming rarer and rarer, but if you can hunt one down, it is a unique summertime experience.
 Plus, it makes even the worst movies feel suddenly watchable.

 8. Attend an adult summer camp.
 That is right.
 Adult summer camps are real.
 Some aim to capture the feelings of traditional summer camp for adults.
-Others lean heavy on the “camp” aspect.
+Others lean heavily on the “camp” aspect.
 They might throw in some very adult activities, like whiskey tasting, or just be a place to go and relax.
 There are even camps focused around the zombie apocalypse or fantasy role-playing.
-You will almost definitely be able to find a camp that fits you and your SO’s interests.
+You will almost definitely be able to find a camp that fits you and your S.O.’s interests.

 9. Go to a fair.
 Hit up your state fair or local carnival.
 If not for the dangerous carnival rides, then at least for the funnel cake and deep-fried everything.

 10. Set up a rooftop cinema.
 Take your laptop up to the roof of your apartment with a few blankets and watch movies until the sun comes up.
 Or, maybe your city has a Rooftop Cinema Club.
 Check it out for a solid summer date night to the movies.